-The blue has a pleavenu the red light.
-It's speed become the less more has me red light.
-These pore he repractive index for blue light is note than index for red light.
-It's speed [3] Ma man The red' Mole
+The blue baht has a higher logeapency Man The blue light has a higher fortequency he red light.
+It's speed become thing B 3 han he red light.
+There here he repractive index for blue light is more man the tetractive index for red light.
+It's spece than the red light. d 131 liderteases more man me red light. eateroresten in a